TheFifthRider/simply-roleplaying-webapp/docs/character/equipment.md

 #### Long-range

-Equipment with this tag can be used on targets a long ways away, usually over 10m away.
+Equipment with this tag are effective a long ways away, usually over 10m away.

 #### Melee-range

-Equipment with this tag can be used against targets who are within arm's reach, usually within 1.5m.
+Equipment with this tag are effective within arm's reach, usually within 1.5m.

 #### Payload